Adv4nc3d/Carousels/README.md

 # General
-(CSS + jQuery) Carousel and container types as used by netflix, disney+ etc..
+(CSS + jQuery) Carousel and container types as used by Netflix, Disney+, Amazon and more.

 - Strip Carousel,
 - Slide Carousel &